-- Teachers speak with kind words and a soft tone of voice to all children, even those who experience behavior difficulties. - Teachers share their concerns to children in a constructive manner and are proactive rather than reactive. - Children are respected.
+- Teachers speak with kind words and a calm tone of voice to all children, even those who experience behavior difficulties. - Teachers communicate with children in a constructive manner and are proactive rather than reactive. - The classroom environment is welcoming, accepting, and safe and staff exhibit these attitudes across school settings.